-1ibg Dummy library containing no functions.
+1ibq Dummy library containing no functions.
 Previously was a runtime library for g++ libieee Linking in this module forces error handling rules for math functions as defined by the Institute of Electrical and Electronic Engineers (IEEE).
-The default is POSIX.1 error handling libm The mathematical library libmemusage Used by memusage to help collect information about the memory usage of a program libnsl The network services library group names, aliases, services, protocols, etc.
+The default is POSIX.1 error handling libm The mathematical library libmcheck Turns on memory allocation checking when linked to libmemusage Used by memusage to help collect information about the memory usage of a program libnsl The network services library group names, aliases, services, protocols, etc.